seabassjolynn/ft_malcolm/README.md

     ```
     received ARP request, send spoofed mac, please wait.
     ```
+   In the **third container**, tcpdupm should print that a host wants to know mac of another host.
+It verfies that ARP request was sent out.

 11. **Verify ARP table (after)**
     In the **second container**, run: